How to grow a good roast chicken: Raising poultry for meat

-The emphasis in the NZ poultry industry is on intensive growing of early-maturing, feed-efficient, hybrid meat chickens to provide a cheap source of protein.
-The chicken you can buy in a supermarket is fully-grown and just 32-42 days old when it is killed and processed.
+The emphasis in the NZ poultry industry is on the intensive production of early-maturing, feed-efficient, hybrid meat chickens to provide a cheap source of protein.
+The huge frozen chicken pieces you can buy in a supermarket is from a fully-grown birds which is just 32-42 days old when it’s killed and processed.

 If you raise a commercial meat breed (Cobb or Ross) and feed it on a commercial diet, you’ll get something that tastes very similar to the supermarket option, but it will cost you more to produce.

 The big difference, if you get the feed and growth rates right, is in the flavour.